Joint Constraints on Fuzzy and Warm Dark Matter from Satellite Populations of the Milky Way and Andromeda: Modeling Framework

 \subsection{Model parameters and statistical inference}

-The galaxy--halo connection model includes eight parameters \citep{2020ApJ...893...48N}.
+The empirical galaxy--halo connection model includes eight parameters \citep{2020ApJ...893...48N}.
 The first two parameters describe the mapping between the subhalo peak maximum circular velocity $V_{\mathrm{peak}}$ and the satellite absolute magnitude $M_V$: the power-law slope of the luminosity function, $\alpha$, and the luminosity scatter, $\sigma_M$.
-The next two parameters characterize the galaxy formation efficiency using the subhalo peak virial mass $M$: the 50\% galaxy occupation peak virial mass, $\mathcal{M}_{50}$, and the scatter in the galaxy occupation fraction, $\sigma_{\mathrm{gal}}$.
+The next two parameters characterize the galaxy formation efficiency based on the subhalo peak virial mass $M$: the peak virial mass at which the galaxy occupation fraction is 50\%, denoted as $\mathcal{M}_{50}$, and the parameter that determines the tilt of the galaxy occupation fraction, $\mathcal{S}_{\mathrm{gal}}$.
 The fifth parameter, $\mathcal{B}$, quantifies the strength of subhalo disruption due to baryonic effects.
 The remaining three parameters describe the mapping between the subhalo virial radius at accretion and the satellite half-light radius $r_{1/2}$: the amplitude of the galaxy--halo size relation, $\mathcal{A}$, the scatter in half-light radius at fixed halo size, $\sigma_{\log_{10} R}$, and the power-law index of the size relation, $n$.
 We also introduce the parameter $M_{\mathrm{hm}}$ to model the effects of FDM or WDM \citep{2021PhRvL.126i1101N}.
 Its impact enters through the subhalo mass function suppression described by Equations~(\ref{fdmshmf}) or (\ref{wdmshmf}), and $M_{\mathrm{hm}}$ can be converted into the corresponding dark matter particle mass using Equations~(\ref{fdmmhm}) or (\ref{wdmmhm}).

 Subhalo abundance is known to scale linearly with host halo mass \citep{2012MNRAS.424.2715W,2015ApJ...810...21M,2025arXiv250912313T}.
 In addressing the uncertainty in host halo mass, \citet{2020ApJ...893...48N} simply scale the final results based on the average mass of the two realistic MW-like simulations and the $2\,\sigma$ upper limit of the MW mass predicted in \citet{2019MNRAS.484.5453C}, yielding a very conservative result.
 In our work, we introduce the mass parameter $M_{\mathrm{host}}$, which represents the virial mass of the MW or M31.
 This parameter linearly scales $\mathcal{M}_{50}$ and $M_{\mathrm{hm}}$ relative to the simulated host halo mass $M_{\mathrm{sim}}$, such that $\mathcal{M}_{50} = \mathcal{M}_{50}^{\mathrm{(sim)}} (M_{\mathrm{host}}/M_{\mathrm{sim}})$ and $M_{\mathrm{hm}} = M_{\mathrm{hm}}^{\mathrm{(sim)}} (M_{\mathrm{host}}/M_{\mathrm{sim}})$.
 We assign a log-normal prior within a $2\,\sigma$ range to the $M_{\mathrm{host}}$ parameter, so its role is to linearly scale $\mathcal{M}_{50}$ and $M_{\mathrm{hm}}$ using the mass prior information, effectively accounting for the uncertainties in the MW and M31 masses.